Best Ethereum Exchange Reviews & Comparison

 - Withdraw the Ethereum to your own wallet (optional but recommended)

 Before you choose an Ethereum exchange it’s important to get familiar with the different exchange types out there.

 Connect buyers and sellers automatically through an online website.
 The buyer states the requested price and the platform finds a seller that meets the bid.
 No direct communication is done between the buyer and seller.
 Trading platforms are usually the cheapest option when it comes to fees but are also much more complicated than other options.

-A website that sells you Bitcoin directly for a premium.
+A website that sells you Ethereum directly for a premium.
 Brokers are usually the easiest way to buy Ethereum but are also more expensive.

-Websites that connect buyers and seller directly so they can negotiate on a price.
-While this sites usually allow for a wider array of options (payment methods, supported countries, etc.) they also hold a large amount of risk since you’re buying from an anonymous individual.
+Websites that connect buyers and sellers directly so they can negotiate on a price.
+While these sites usually allow for a wider array of options (payment methods, supported countries, etc.) they also hold a large amount of risk since you’re buying from an anonymous individual.

 When examining an exchange you should take into account several factors:

 - Fees – What are the deposit, withdrawal and transaction fees the exchange collects?

 - Countries supported – Is the exchange supported in your country?